Don't Try This At Home: Armchair Building Science

 Is the mold on the plywood in this attic the result of inadequate attic ventilation or air leakage?

-The homeowners called me after a certified home inspector stated the former; that the attic was underventilated and moisture was building up as a result.
-The roof assembly had soffit vents at the eaves and two gable end vents.
-Not as effective as ridge-to-soffit ventilation, but probably close to building code requirements (see Green Basics – Attics).
+The homeowners called me after a certified home inspector stated that the attic was underventilated and moisture was building up as a result.
+The roof assembly had soffit vents at the eaves and two gable-end vents.
+These vents would not be as effective as ridge-to-soffit ventilation, but were probably close to building code requirements (see Green Basics – Attics).

 I did not have the time to get down to the home to take a look myself, so I asked the homeowner to send me photos of the house and the problem.
-Bit dicey to diagnose a problem and give guidance over the phone based on a short series of photos, but armchair building science is an honorable pastime.
+It’s a bit dicey to diagnose a problem and give guidance over the phone based on a short series of photos, but armchair building science is an honorable pastime.

 What does the pattern of mold suggest to you?
-Sure looks localized to me.
-When asked how many "spots" of mold there were in the attic and where they were located, the homeowner replied that the two most prominent areas of attic mold were located just above two doors that separated living space from kneewall unfinished closets.
+It sure looks localized to me.
+When asked how many “spots” of mold there were in the attic and where they were located, the homeowner replied that the two most prominent areas of attic mold were located just above two doors that separated living space from a kneewall partition forming unfinished closets.
 Aha!
 Warm, moisture-laden air was leaking into the attic at the doors and condensing on the cold plywood.
 I recommended that the homeowners confirm the air-leakage diagnosis with some performance testing and likely air-sealing resolution.

 So how did we do?